 Now that we’ve got the hub out of the way, let’s talk about sensors.

 The Gateway is sold in a kit that includes a selection of sensors: 1 mini door/window sensor, 1 motion sensor, and a single key fob.
 You can expand the system out from there as you please, adding in whatever sensors interest you most and creating the perfect abode security system over time.

 One of the most useful sensors are the door and window contacts that can monitor the status of doors, cabinets, windows, and pretty much anything else that opens or closes.
 There are multiple options for door/window sensors including the compact Mini, recessed sensors that are pretty much invisible when installed, and slim sensors that are also low-profile but that do not require any drilling.

 The indoor motion sensor also accounts for a significant portion of the abode’s utility, monitoring a room for movement and sending a notification to your phone if anything is detected.
 You can also program your sensors to activate other smart devices when triggered, such as turning on all the bulbs when movement is detected to shed light on any intruders.

-Rounding out the detection system are the Glass Break and Vibration sensors that can detect when someone is trying to break through your windows, and Acoustic Glass Break sensors that can detect the sound of breaking glass even while a good distance away from the window itself.
+Rounding out the detection system are the Glass Break and Vibration sensors that can detect when someone is trying to break through your windows, and Acoustic Glass Break sensor that can detect the sound of breaking glass even while a good distance away from the window itself.